mageddo/dns-proxy-server/README.md

 sudo ./dns-proxy-server
 ```

-Then you can solve pre-configured entries (conf/config.json):
+Then you can solve from pre-configured entries (conf/config.json):
 ```bash
 $ ping dps-sample.dev
 PING dps-sample.dev (192.168.0.254) 56(84) bytes of data.